White Lantern Corps: Powers and abilities

-As the sole White Lantern, Kyle Rayner briefly had the Life Equation within his ring and could use the power of the entire spectrum.
-Eventually, he had to split the Life Equation into seven parts and placed into Kyle's and six newly created permanent White Power rings and sent the rings out to choose their new bearers.
-These seven rings can be brought together to restore the Life Equation if needed but until that time the White Lantern Corps will guard the equation.
-When Kyle built the rings he felt they should come with an "instruction manual".
-Each wearer of these new rings will innately understand how to use the ring.
-The ring will not instruct the bearer on what to do but it will tell the bearer on how to do it.
+As a White Lantern, Kyle Rayner briefly had the Life Equation within his ring and could use the power of the entire spectrum.
+Eventually, he had to split the Life Equation into seven parts and placed into Kyle's and six newly created white power rings and sent the rings out to choose their new bearers.
+These seven rings can be brought together to restore the Life Equation if needed.